• Home

 Mute Testimony

 Here is a good example of why yearly inspections are needed.
-I was checking out a hydrocollator (heating tank for the the hot packs) and it was reading over 2 amps of electrical leakage current.
-The maximum allowable under code is 300 MICRO amps!
-Had someone been touching this unit and managed to ground themselves, it would have been a major electrical shock and possibly death.
+This hydrocollator was operating normally.
+I was checking it and it was reading over 2 amps of electrical leakage current.
+The maximum allowable under code is 350 MICRO amps!
+Had someone been touching this unit AND managed to ground themselves, it would have been a major electrical shock and possible death.

-Here you can see how the heating element has split and is allowing the electrical current to directly enter the water in the tank and thereby also making a connection to the metal tank itself.
+The heating element was still in one piece when it was inside the tank.
+Here you can see how the heating element has split and is allowing the electrical current to use the water in the tank as a conductor and thereby also making a connection to the metal outside wall of the tank itself.

 And here is what a new heating element inside a hydrocollator looks like.
 The thing is, unless you inspection and regularly check the equipment out, you would never know the possible hazard in your clinic.